Expedition of the Thousand: Calatafimi and Palermo

 On 12 May Garibaldi left Marsala and advanced quickly and easily towards the interior of Sicily.
 In the following days, a thousand Sicilian volunteers joined the expedition, including Franciscan priests.
 The volunteers are grouped within a new military structure, the Hunters of Etna, directed by Giuseppe La Masa.
 On 14 May 1860 in Salemi, after an enthusiastic welcome which reassured him of the participation of the population, Garibaldi declared to ensure the dictatorship of Sicily in the name of King Victor Emmanuel II, which would then come later.

-The Thousand, flanked by 500 Sicilian insurgents, had their first clash on 15 May 1860 in the battle of Calatafimi against around 3,000 Two Sicilies soldiers (Note: According to De Cesare (II.
+The Thousand, flanked by 500 Sicilian insurgents, had their first clash on 15 May 1860 in the battle of Calatafimi against around 3,000 royal troops (Note: According to De Cesare (II.
 210) the royal soldiers would have been 4,000 and de' Sivo says 3,000 (III.
 121).
 The number of 3,000 is estimated on the basis of the fact that 20 companies were foreseen (ranging from 160 to 90 men), for approximately 3,000 men, but since Landi himself states that 14 companies were present in the field, the number should be estimated according to the historical Trevelyan in 2,000. – Garibaldi and the Thousand – Appendix M, G. M. Trevelyan, p.
 447.) led by General Francesco Landi.
 The news of the victory of the Thousand spread rapidly in the area, fomenting revolt among the Sicilian population.
 In Alcamo, on the way to Palermo, the Two Sicilies troops were attacked by Sicilians who shot from houses and balconies, and in retaliation, the soldiers set many houses on fire.
 In Partinico the population rebelled against the attempted forced requisition of goods and food by the retreating soldiers with a bloody popular revolt.
 The battle boosted the morale of the Thousand and, at the same time, depressed the Bourbons, who were poorly led by their often corrupt higher officers, and started to feel abandoned.
-Having promised land to every male who volunteered to fight against the Bourbons the ranks of the Thousand enlarged to 1,200 with local men.
+Garibaldi promised land to every male who volunteered to fight against the Bourbons, and the ranks of the Thousand enlarged to 1,200 with local men.